settermjd/laminas-phone-number-validator/README.md

 ### How to Use the Validator

-Then, you can either use it directly, as in the following example, to validate a phone number.
+You can use it directly, as in the following example, to validate a phone number.

 ```php
 use Settermjd\Validator\VerifyPhoneNumber;